ethanwharris/gnome-nvidia-extension/README.md

     make
     make install

-Restart gnome shell by logging out and back in.
+Restart gnome shell to load the extension:
+- On Wayland, log out and back in.
-On X11, you can also use `alt + f2`, `r`, `Enter` to reload more quickly.
+- On X11, you can also use `alt + f2`, `r`, `Enter` to reload more quickly.

-Afterwards, you can enable the extension in the gnome tweak tool.
+Afterwards, you can enable the extension in gnome-extensions.

 ## Selecting Properties
 By default, no measurements are displayed in the menu bar.